gezeralperen/menu-parser/README.md

 # Menu Parser & Chat Assistant

-A **Next.js 13+ App Router** project that parses restaurant menus, stores structured menu data, and enables users to chat with an AI assistant about the menu.
+A **Next.js 13+ App Router** application for scanning and parsing in-flight menus, storing them in a structured schema, and enabling passengers to chat with an AI assistant about the available dishes.

-Built with **TypeScript**, **React**, and an LLM integration for natural language menu queries.
+Built with **TypeScript**, **React**, **Zod**, and **LangChain** (OpenAI-compatible APIs).

 ---

 ## ✨ Features

-- **Menu Parsing** – Extracts structured data from restaurant menus into a standardized `ParsedMenu` schema.
+- **Menu OCR & Parsing** – Captures printed menus via device camera, extracts structured data (`ParsedMenu` schema) using an LLM with JSON mode.
-- **LLM Integration** – Uses a prompt template to answer natural language questions about the menu.
+- **Multi-language Support** – UI and parsing output can be localized to the passenger’s chosen language.
-- **Chat UI** – Real-time Q&A with context awareness and conversation history.
+- **AI Chat Assistant** – Answers menu-related questions, suggests relevant follow-up queries.
-- **Type-safe API** – End-to-end type checking for API routes and client interactions.
+- **Contextual Awareness** – Chat preserves conversation history and uses the parsed menu as grounding.
-- **Schema Validation** – Uses [Zod](https://zod.dev/) to validate LLM output and API inputs.
+- **Schema Validation** – All parsed data validated via a shared [Zod](https://zod.dev/) schema.
-- **Server/Client Separation** – All heavy LLM calls and schema checks are handled server-side.
+- **Server/Client Separation** – LLM calls and schema parsing run on the server only.
-- **Modular Architecture** – Prompts, chains, and schema definitions are extracted into reusable modules.
+- **Reusable Modules** – Prompts, chains, and schemas organized for modular reuse.

 ---